-As noted by the Court, the interception, retention and search by the authorities of communications data must be analysed by reference to the same safeguards as those applicable to content (Centrum för rättvisa, cited above, para 277; Big Brother Watch and Others [GC], para 363; and Ekimdzhiev and Others v Bulgaria, cited above, para 394).
-It follows that all those that have had their communications data accessed by the authorities should be notified(Klass and Others v Germany, Appl No 5029/71, para 58, 6 September 1978; Weber and Saravia v Germany (dec.), Appl No 54934/00 para 135, 26 June 2006; and, more recently, Roman Zakharov, cited above, para 287).
+135. As noted by the Court, the interception, retention and search by the authorities of communications data must be analysed by reference to the same safeguards as those applicable to content (Centrum för rättvisa, cited above, para 277; Big Brother Watch and Others [GC], para 363; and Ekimdzhiev and Others v Bulgaria, cited above, para 394).
+It follows that all those that have had their communications data accessed by the authorities should be notified (Klass and Others v Germany, Appl No 5029/71, para 58, 6 September

+1978; Weber and Saravia v Germany (dec.), Appl No 54934/00 para 135, 26 June 2006; and, more recently, Roman Zakharov, cited above, para 287).

-- 131. Section 788(5) of the Administration of Justice Act explicitly states that notification is not given to individuals whose telecommunications data has been accessed through extended telecommunications data (udvidet teleoplysning) provided for by Section 781(1)(4).
-Extended telecommunications data includes extremely sensitive personal information on phones within a specified area that have been or are being connected to other phones. - As noted by the Court, notification is an important safeguard as there is little scope for recourse to the courts by an individual unless the latter is advised of the measures taken without his or her knowledge and thus, able to challenge their legality retrospectively (Roman Zakharov, cited above, para 234; Klass and Others, cited above, para 57; and Weber and Saravia, cited above, para 135). - 133.
+- 136. Section 788 applies both to requests for interception of communications (section 781) and requests for discovery (section 806(10)).
+In this regard, it is noted that Section 788(5) of the Administration of Justice Act explicitly states that notification is not given to individuals whose telecommunications data has been accessed through extended telecommunications data ("udvidet teleoplysning") provided for by Section 781(1)(4).
+Extended telecommunications data includes extremely sensitive personal information on phones within a specified area that have been or are being connected to other phones. - 137.
+As noted by the Court, notification is an important safeguard as there is little scope for recourse to the courts by an individual unless the latter is advised of the measures taken without his or her knowledge and thus, able to challenge their legality retrospectively (Roman Zakharov, cited above, para 234; Klass and Others, cited above, para 57; and Weber and Saravia, cited above, para 135). - 138.
 Considering the absence of notifications to individuals whose communication data has been accessed, the applicant submits that there are insufficient safeguards to protect against abusive surveillance practices.